sooti/stremio-addon-debrid-search/README.md

 MAX_H264_RESULTS_PER_QUALITY	Max number of H.264 (x264/AVC) results to return for each quality/resolution combination.
 2
 RD_DEBUG_LOGS	If true, enables verbose logging for debugging the prioritization and filtering process.	false

+* Notes on current issues:
+1. Only Real-Debrid & Offcloud currently support cache checking on the debrid services using hashes, the rest use the original functions of searching the personal cloud, I may add it in the future but I would need some help paying for at least a few months of service for other debrid services to look at their APIs and develop + test
+2. Hashes are cached for a set amount of time locally to reduce API request strain and improve search time on RD but initial searches can take up to 30 seconds on non popular releases so keep in mind.
 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page.
+Original add-on that this project is forked from is https://github.com/MrMonkey42/stremio-addon-debrid-search, credit to @MrMonkey42 for the initial cloud searching functions

 📝 License